Ohio Prosecuting Attorneys Association Home Contact Us

 Wood County

 The Wood County Prosecuting Attorneys Office is seeking a full-time Assistant Prosecuting Attorney for the Criminal Division.
-Applicants should be comfortable representing the State of Ohio in cimrinal proceedings including arraignments, dispositions, petitions for revocation, sentencing hearings, bond reductions, appellate hearings, Grand Jury presentations, etc.; as well as preparing motions, briefs, and other court documents.
+Applicants should be comfortable representing the State of Ohio in criminal proceedings including arraignments, dispositions, petitions for revocation, sentencing hearings, bond reductions, appellate hearings, Grand Jury presentations, etc.; as well as preparing motions, briefs, and other court documents.
 Successful candidate must have a Bachelor's degree and Juris Doctoral degree plus passing of the Ohio Bar examination supplemented by some relevant experience in civil work.
 Those preparing to take the Ohio Bar Examination or awaiting results may be considered.
 Salary commensurate with experience.
 A full position description, as well as the county application, can be found at the link below for Wood County employment.
-Please forward application (availalbe via the link below, resume and cover letter to:
+Please forward application (available via the link below, resume and cover letter to:

 Annie Wilson, Administrative Director